-More than 25 sculptures will be exhibited at an outdoor gallery in the Blue Mountains.
-The Sculpture at Scenic World exhibition, which is in its eighth year, will have ancient forests as the backdrop for bold artworks created by local, interstate and international artists.
+Twenty-nine sculptures will be exhibited at an outdoor gallery in the Blue Mountains for Sculpture at Scenic World.
+The exhibition, which is in its ninth year, will have ancient forests as the backdrop for bold artworks created by local, interstate and international artists.

 While you’re there visit the Blue Mountains Cultural Centre, where you'll find another beautiful outdoor exhibit, Sculpture Otherwise, that shows art pieces throughout the upper mountains.